LAbyOne/CloverConfigPlistValidator-app/README.md

 ##
 ![img src](Image2.png)
 ##
-This will work either:
+This new version will work either:

- with ccpv installedby clover into `/usr/local/bin`,
+ with ccpv installed by clover into `/usr/local/bin`,

 or use the one compiled into Clover source, will it be `ccpv or CloverConfigPlistValidator_xxxx`.
 ##